I’ve updated my volume/tone control boxes. Both have a very convenient standard 1/4″ cable output jack. No more dongle hell!

 Another option is to just buy the whole dang cable.
 Archtop.com has them here…. for $49 + shipping.
 And I see them on Reverb for more or less the same.

-Now, I don’t know about you but something doesn’t sit right about spending over $50 on on a cable (sorry, readers who work for Monster).
-Sure, if you’re a busy multi-thousandaire you will probably think nothing of snapping one up, but chances are you’re a dumpster-diving jazz guitarist wondering if there’s an alternative.
+Sure, if you’re a busy multi-thousandaire you will probably think nothing of snapping one up, but chances are that you’re a dumpster-diving jazz guitarist wondering if there’s an alternative.

 So is there a cheapskate, DIY, stuff-around-the-house solution?
 Well, as it turns out… yes there is.